zhullyb/monyhar/monyhar/docs/old_chromoting_build_instructions.md

     autoninja -C out/Release remoting_webapp
     ```

-1. Install the extension into your Chromium (or Chrome) browser:
+1. Install the extension into your Monyhar (or Chrome) browser:
     1. Visit the settings page [chrome://extensions].
     1. If it is unchecked, tick the `Developer mode` box.
     1. Click `Load unpacked extension...`, then navigate to